akshaykarthick/Data-Science-Blog-Post-Udacity/README.md

 ## File Descriptions <a name="files"></a>

-Data.csv contains lastest edition FIFA 2019 players attributes including age, potential, wage, etc.
+players_20.csv contains lastest edition FIFA 2019 players attributes including age, potential, wage, etc.

-There is also a notebook available here to showcsae all my work related to my three questions.
+Soccer_Stats.ipynb is a python notebook to showcsae all my work related to the questions.